A Journey: Dennis Beats AML Leukemia

 by Liz Chandler

 November 1987: Dennis had severe symptoms of fatigue and shortness of breath.
 They were so bad that … for the first time in 10 years … he stopped his daily-six-mile jog.
 His feeling so fatigued really frightened me.
 When I asked him how he felt … he was very vague with his answers.
 He was much too quiet.
 I found myself thinking that something was seriously wrong.
 I prayed to be lead… what to do next.
-Like an answered prayer, I heard Dennis wonder aloud …(albeit in feeble voice) … “What was the doctor’s name … the Palmerios gave us?”
+Like an answered prayer, I heard Dennis wonder aloud … (albeit in feeble voice) … “What was the doctor’s name … the Palmerios gave us?”
 Who were they?
 They’re the dear folks from whom we bought our home.
 I say dear … because of all the bidders they had to choose from … they chose us.
 Or did they?
-They said they “were lead to do so“.
+The Palmerios said they … “were lead to do so“.
 That was in September of 1986.
-Dennis was referring to one of the conversations we had with them at the time of title transfer.
-They were making suggestions about resources, people, places and things, etc. They added if ever we would have need for a good doctor … Dr. C.W.
-Lee was a “gifted diagnostician”.

 That was back in September of 1986.
-Now this night of November 20, 1987 … Dennis and I were thinking about that and at the same time.
+Now this night of November 20, 1987 … Dennis and I were thinking about that … and … at the same time.
 Such synchronicity was not unusual for the two of us.
 Why?
 Ever since meeting Dennis in 1965 … I often felt things didn’t just happen fortuitously for us.
 Here were were in our eighteenth year of marriage … and still tuned in into one another, (happily it seemed).
 But this moment-of-synchronicity had such somber overtones.
 Little did I know it would be the beginning of his long lengthy battle with cancer.
 Leukemia – Type AML.
 (We are victorious now and as I look back from where I sit, so to speak, … it makes me just marvel how God has His hand on us, still).
 But back to … serendipity.

-For example …fortuitous findings.
+For example … fortuitous findings.
 When I called to get an appointment with that doctor … there was no opening.
 So I tried naming-dropping … as in our mutual friends, Bob & Bobbi Palmerio.
 That found favor with the doctor’s receptionist.
 She said she would try to squeeze us in … at the end of that day.
 She did.
 That’s how we met Dr. C.W.
 Lee … when he chose to let us in, so to speak.

 Looking at Dennis’ drawn face … he quickly completed his vitals.
 Then he drew from Dennis some blood to be spent to a lab.
 But, he said, since it was a Friday … he would NOT get the results until Monday.
 Why?
 Because the courier had already made his rounds (or so he thought).
 We went home to wait out the weekend … (or so we thought.)
 Fortunately, a freakish snowstorm … delayed that courier.
 The doctor’s receptionist was able to include Dennis’ blood sample to be sent for testing!